WorldModelers/WorldModelers.github.io/reading-assembly/dart_workflows.md

   <img src="../images/dart/forklift-submission.png">
 </p>

+#### Failed Document Submission

+Some documents may not be processed due to corrupt data or unsupported formats (e.g., DART does not perform OCR extraction).
+Documents that fail extraction can be found in `data/forklift/inbound`.

+If you are uploading via the web UI, you will see a `FAILED` status under the document id in the document upload interface.

 ### 5. Ontology in a Day (Optional)

 DART includes a set of tools for rapidly building or extending an ontology by a process of *concept discovery* and *clustering*,